One of the hardest questions many of us have in life is knowing when to have a baby. So here’s how we got here…

 So, why did it all the sudden feel right?
 Well, it all started in the summer of 2017 from a conversation that had NOTHING TO DO WITH KIDS!
 My husband asked me a question about plans for my professional future.
 While nothing was decided on that front at the time, it got our wheels turning.

-Part of the conversation of our professional futures included moving out of our apartment and into a home.
+Part of the conversation of our professional futures included moving out of our apartment in LA to a home in northern California.
 Over the course of a few weeks, we made a plan for ourselves and our future (past the next six months).

 So then what?